A Worldwide Alumni Network

 Cynthia A. Reinhart-King (Ph.D.
 2006)

 It wasn’t very long ago that Cynthia Reinhart-King was a graduate student in Professor Daniel Hammer’s laboratory at Penn.
-Reinhart, who is an assistant professor of biomedical engineering at Cornell University and one of three project leaders at the new nationally funded Center on the Microenvironment and Metastasis, looks at cell behavior from a mechanical/physical and chemical perspective.
+Reinhart, who is a professor of biomedical engineering at Vanderbilt University and one of three project leaders at the new nationally funded Center on the Microenvironment and Metastasis, looks at cell behavior from a mechanical/physical and chemical perspective.
 Interested in understanding how cells behave in atherosclerosis and cancer—the two leading causes of death in the United States—she studies how cells sense changes in their environment.
 What effect does the environment surrounding a cell have on its behavior and the progression of disease?
 How do cells migrate, exert forces, and adhere during tumor growth and the formation of new blood vessels?

 Penn is an inspiring place to pursue graduate work, says Reinhart-King, because of its “wonderfully collaborative environment and proximity to the medical school.”
 She also credits Daniel Hammer, the Alfred G. and Meta A. Ennis Professor of Bioengineering, with being “an amazing person to work with.
 He gives students a unique perspective on how to apply physical science approaches to biology and then the freedom to pursue projects interesting to them,” she says, “He strikes the perfect balance as an advisor.”